The U.S.-Remix Album: All or Nothing

+where the remix album was available on its own.
+After 1990, when it came to light the members of Milli Vanilli were lip-synching, a disclaimer sticker was added on the cover to explicitly name the singers who provided vocals on the album.

 The U.S.-Remix Album/2×2 had more chart success than All or Nothing in most territories.
 It reached #1 in the Netherlands, Australia and New Zealand and the top ten in the UK, Germany and several other countries.

 A conceptually similar album, The Remix Album, was released one year later in the U.S. in 1990.
 The Remix Album includes extended, remixed versions of the group's singles and tracks which were exclusive to the European studio album All or Nothing.